Electro-Motive Diesel: 2020s

-In 2022, Progress Rail celebrated 100 years EMD.
-Progress rail continues continues to offer 710-powered EMD locomotives for export as well as "ECO" upgrade packages for modernizing of older locomotives, which sustained their business during the hiatus of locomotive production for the domestic market.
+In 2022, Progress Rail celebrated 100 years of EMD.
+Progress Rail continues to offer 710-powered EMD locomotives for export as well as "ECO" upgrade packages for modernizing of older locomotives, which sustained their business during the hiatus of locomotive production for the domestic market.

 Manufacturing and assembly facilities

-EMD currently maintains major facilities in McCook, Illinois, and Muncie, Indiana in the United States, Sete Lagoas, Brazil and San Luis Potosí, Mexico.
+EMD maintains major facilities in McCook, Illinois, and Muncie, Indiana in the United States, Sete Lagoas, Brazil and San Luis Potosí, Mexico.
 The company operated a manufacturing facility in London, Ontario, Canada until its closure in 2012.

 EMD La Grange (McCook)

 Since its ground breaking in 1935, the La Grange facility has been the headquarters for EMD.
 In addition to the corporation's administrative offices, La Grange houses design engineering, emissions testing, rebuild operations, and manufacturing of major components, including prime mover engines, traction alternators, electrical cabinets, and turbochargers.
 The La Grange facility includes three main buildings, with over 1200000 sqft of office and manufacturing space.
 Ancillary buildings are used to provide maintenance and testing capabilities.
 EMD La Grange is ISO 9001:2008 Certified for Quality and ISO 14001 Certified for Environmental Management.

 A large part of the property's land has been sold off including the land where the original factory building stood.
 With the sale of the land, the large sign of "Electro Motive Division" that stood at the corner of 55th St. and East Ave. was removed but is preserved at the Illinois Railway Museum.